tzlomke/word_guess_game/README.md

 A simple word guess game with an Office theme...

 It's time for the Dundie Awards.
-For some reason, even though everyone has worked in the same office for a decade or more, Michael has decided everybody needs a name tag.
+For some reason, even though everyone has worked in the same office forever, Michael has decided name tags are imperative.

 You've got 9 guesses to fill in the name tags correctly.